parsiya/Hugo-Octopress/README.md

   # text of the Continue Reading label - if not set, it will default to "Read On &rarr;"
   # &rarr; == right arrow, but it gets messed up in the string so it is added to hugo-octopress/layouts/index.html manually
   # this can be modified in hugo-octopress/layouts/index.html
-  continue_reading = "Would you like to know more?"
+  continueReadingText = "Would you like to know more?"

   # disqus - simply enter your disqus - using the template from https://gohugo.io/extras/comments/ at /hugo-octopress/layouts/partials/disqus.html that disables disqus when running on localhost (if you are testing it offline remember to comment out the if in the template that checks for localhost)
   # the template is injected into the pages in /hugo-octopress/layouts/partials/post-footer.html which is in every post (and not non-post pages like license.html)